 A resume should be easy to read, so be concise when writing out your qualifications.
 Sentences should not exceed 20 words and exclude the use of first-person pronouns (I, me, my) and articles (the, an, a).
 Your resume should not exceed one page.

 You’d be surprised how many resumes stretch the truth or even lie about specific skills and experiences.
 Fluffing your resume with fancy words and qualifications will not get you very far, as the truth will eventually come out.
 Your resume is a professional document of how you’d like to be perceived in the business world.

 Proofread, proofread, proofread

 Typos and improper use of grammar are not well-received by recruiters.
-Go through your résumé with a fine-toothed comb and check for errors.
-Reading it out loud or backwards can help you discover typos.
+Go through your resume with a fine-toothed comb and check for errors.
+Reading it out loud or backward can help you discover typos.
 It also doesn’t hurt to have a friend or career development advisor help with a final read-through.